Municue

 #VICase Docket

-#2Philip McEwan seeks an 18-foot variance to front yard setback regulations at 9612 Rockbrook Drive to construct a residential accessory pool structure with a 32-foot setback where 50 feet is required under R-1ac(A) zoning; staff recommends approval.
+#2Philip McEwan seeks an 18-foot variance to front yard setback regulations at 9612 Rockbrook Drive to construct a residential accessory pool structure, reducing the required 50-foot setback to 32 feet in an R-1ac(A) zone.
+Staff recommends approval.

-#4Wendell Lockhart seeks two variances at 401 Hart Street in PD-1052 to construct a single-family home: a 7-foot variance to the front yard setback (proposing 18 feet instead of the required 25) and a 5-foot variance to the side yard setback (proposing 0 feet instead of the required 5).
+#4Wendell Lockhart seeks two variances at 401 Hart Street in a PD-1052 (Subdistrict 2) zone: a 7-foot variance to the front yard setback and a 5-foot variance to the side yard setback to construct a single-family residential structure.
 Staff recommends approval of both.

 Municue is in beta